cockroachdb/pebble/docs/rfcs/20211018_range_keys.md

 ### Writes

-This design introduces two new write operations:
+This design splits introduces a new separate Range API with three write
+operations:

 - `RangeSet([k1, k2), [optional suffix], <value>)`: This represents the
   mapping `[k1, k2)@suffix => value`.
 Keys `k1` and `k2` must not